scimusmn/tsck-flipbooks/README.md

 # TSCK Digital Flipbooks
-Touchscreen flipbooks in the Robosapiens exhibit.
+Touchscreen flipbooks for the Robosapiens exhibit.